 970.879.6141 ext 305

-Heidi joined the Grand Futures/Partners staff as the Routt County Youth Development Coordinator in September 2021 and transitioned to the Prevention Director in December 2021.
+Heidi joined the Partners team as the Routt County Youth Development Coordinator, and transitioned to the Education & Empowerment Program Director role in December 2021.
 She has experience working with families and youth of diverse backgrounds, and her passion lies in empowering youth to live fulfilling and engaging lives.
 Heidi graduated from The University of Iowa with a Bachelor’s Degree in International Studies and Political Science.
-Prior to her work at Grand Futures, Heidi provided multi-generational, community-based programming for refugee and immigrant youth and their families through her position at Spring Institute for Intercultural Learning in Denver.
-Heidi is thrilled to become part of the Steamboat Springs community, and spends much of her free time enjoying the outdoors with her dog, Coco.
+Prior to moving to the Yampa Valley, Heidi provided multi-generational, community-based programming for refugee and immigrant youth and their families through her position at Spring Institute for Intercultural Learning in Denver.
+Heidi currently serves as the Board Secretary for the Routt County Youth Services Coalition.

 970.879.6141 ext 304